Coyote vs. Acme: Development and writing

+The film is loosely based on Ian Frazier's 1990 New Yorker humorous legal piece "Coyote v.
+Acme", which imagines Wile E. Coyote suing the Acme Company for consistently selling him defective and inaccurately labeled products.
+A three-part series with the same premise, "Cliff-hanger Justice" by Joey Green, had previously been published in National Lampoon in 1982, though Frazier was unaware of it when writing "Coyote v.
+Acme".
+Scott Rudin Productions bought the rights to Frazier's article in 1998 but could not get permission from Warner Bros. to film it.
+The options finally lapsed in 2006 before James Gunn successfully pitched the film to Warner in 2015.
+Gunn asked Jeremy Slater to write the film's first draft due to their friendship, which included growing up with Looney Tunes.
+The screenplay had some limitations due to other projects in development—Bugs Bunny and Daffy Duck were off-limits, for example.
+The Tasmanian Devil had a notable appearance in Slater's script.
+Gunn and Slater agreed that Wile E. should be a lovable loser who never speaks and is closer to a pet dog than a villain or the butt of a joke.
+Though Warner rejected Slater's screenplay, its ethos informed the final draft.

 In August 2018, Warner Bros.
 Pictures announced the development of a Wile E. Coyote project, titled Coyote vs. Acme, with The Lego Batman Movie (2017) director Chris McKay as producer and Jon and Josh Silberman writing the script.
 In mid-December 2019, Warner Animation Group hired Dave Green to direct the live-action/animated hybrid film, while Jon and Josh Silberman were replaced as screenwriters, but remained producers.
-In December 2020, McKay left the project, while Jon and Josh Silberman left their producing roles and returned to screenwriting duties alongside Samy Burch, Jeremy Slater, and James Gunn.
-Along with the departure of McKay, it was reported that the film draws inspiration from the fictional 1990 New Yorker article of the same name by Ian Frazier.
-In March 2023, the film's final writing credits were given: Burch received sole credit for the screenplay and shared credit for the story with Slater and Gunn, while off-screen additional literary credit was given to Alex Cuthbertson, Jacob Fleisher, Matt Fusfeld, Dan Goor, BenDavid Grabinski, Craig Wright, and Jon and Josh Silberman.
+In December 2020, McKay left the project, while the Silbermans left their producing roles and returned to screenwriting duties alongside Samy Burch, Slater and Gunn.
+In March 2023, the film's final writing credits were given: Burch received sole credit for the screenplay and shared credit for the story with Slater and Gunn, while off-screen additional literary credit was given to Alex Cuthbertson, Jacob Fleisher, Matt Fusfeld, Dan Goor, BenDavid Grabinski, Craig Wright and Jon & Josh Silberman.
 Gunn, alongside Tom & Jerry (2021) producer Chris DeFaria, also received final credit as producers on the film, with Gunn under his production banner Two Monkeys, A Goat and Another, Dead, Monkey.